Using a De-Esser to Remove Harshness and Sibilance from Voice and Dialogue Audio

 You can also manually reduce the gain at the points where sibilance occurs.
 This is the same as manually riding the mixing desk faders over problem areas.
 Again this is time consuming and doesn’t target the specific problem frequencies.

 In an ideal world, you wouldn’t need to use a De-esser, as your recording would be perfect in the first place (obviously this isn't always possible, but you can get better recordings using these tips).

 Here are some things to consider to reduce esses while recording:

-Disruption: Whilst pop-shields won’t do much to sibilance, you could try the sibilance pencil trick - strapping a pencil across the centre of the mic cartridge will disrupt the essy high frequencies reducing sibilance.
+- Disruption: Whilst pop-shields won’t do much to sibilance, you could try the sibilance pencil trick - strapping a pencil across the centre of the mic cartridge will disrupt the essy high frequencies reducing sibilance.